alexwlchan/alexwlchan.net/src/_articles/2016/2016-07-28-chasing-redirects-and-url-shorteners.md

 ---
+layout: article
 date: 2016-07-28 21:03:00 +00:00
-layout: post
+title: 'Python snippets: Chasing redirects and URL shorteners'
 summary: A quick Python function to follow a redirect to its eventual conclusion.
-tags:
-  - python
-title: 'Python snippets: Chasing redirects and URL shorteners'
-old_syntax_highlighting: true
+topic: Python
 ---

 Quick post today.